Rafizqi64/LungmarkerRadiology_BEP_2024/README.md

-# Predictive Modeling for Healthcare Data
+# Minimally Invasive Clinical Prediction Model for Small Pulmonary Nodules in Non Small Cell Lung Cancer Patients

 ## Project Overview
 This research evaluates the performance of ensemble models combining radiology based Brock and Herder models with liquid biopsy based models for the classification of NSCLC from pulmonary nodules.
-The models include logistic regression, decision trees, and ensemble methods that aim to predictspecific disease diagnoses and treatment outcomes.
+The models include logistic regression, decision trees, and ensemble methods that aim to give a risk assesment of NSCLC and treatment outcomes.

 ## Features
 - Data preprocessing and cleaning.